 Subscriptions to the online journal, with access to “Online First” previews and archives of past issues, may be accessed at the Philosophy Documentation Center at: https://www.pdcnet.org/acorn/The-Acorn

-Subscriptions to the print journal are also available.
-Please contact the Editor via rm95-at-txstate-dot-edu for pricing and payment information.
+Copes of the print journal are also available via contribution.
+Please contact the Editor at rm95-at-txstate-dot-edu for pricing and payment information.

-Subscribers to The Acorn are invited to become members of The Gandhi, King, Chavez, Addams Society (The Society) on an “opt-in” basis.
+Subscribers and contributors to The Acorn are invited to become members of The Gandhi, King, Chavez, Addams Society (The Society) on an “opt-in” basis.
 The Society is affiliated with the American Philosophical Association.

 last updated May 29, 2019